Awesomej26/Awesomej26.github.io/_posts/2018-09-11-Introduction-to-IT.md

     <td>How did I learn?
 What strategies were effective? </td>
   </tr>
   <tr>
-    <td>I tried my best to listen to Mr Lunnon and worked at my own pace using the slides provided.</td>
+    <td>I tried my best to listen to Mr Lunnon and worked well with my partner, Theo.</td>
   </tr>
   <tr>
     <td>What limited my learning?
 Which habits do I need to work on? </td>
   </tr>
   <tr>
-    <td>Lots of other people around me asked how to do certain things which, I helped with but was reluctant to by the end of the lesson.</td>
+    <td>We were stuck slightly at the start when most things that we tried to do didn't work.</td>
   </tr>
   <tr>
     <td>What will I change for next time?
 How will I improve my learning?</td>
   </tr>
   <tr>
-    <td>I will tell people with very small problems to figure it out themselves.</td>
+    <td>We need to try to work out what the problem is and sort it out faster than we did the previous time so we can make even more progress.</td>
   </tr>
 </table>